andrewrk/node-groove/README.md

 Live discussion in `#libgroove` on [freenode](https://freenode.net/).

-node-groove contains 4 main interfaces.
+Here are the main interfaces.
 See API Documentation below for more details.

  * GrooveFile - represents an open audio file.
  * GroovePlaylist - put files in the playlist, and the playlist decodes the